 Calvin College offers special opportunities for students of outstanding academic ability throughout their undergraduate education.
-The Honors Program is intended to provide for the discovery, nurturing, and rewarding of academic excellence, and to prepare the outstanding student for leadership in service to the immediate community and the world at large.
+The Honors Program is intended to provide for the discovery nurturing, and rewarding of academic excellence, and to prepare the outstanding student for leadership in service to the immediate community and the world at large.

-Students are automatically invited to participate in the Honors Program if they have been awarded National Merit, Presidential, Dean's, Faculty Honors, or Mosaic scholarships.
-Other students whose cumulative GPA is 3.3 or higher are also eligible to apply to the Director with two letters of reference, a personal statement of interest, a current transcript, and ACT test scores.
+Incoming students are automatically invited to participate in the Honors Program if they have been awarded National Merit, Presidential, Dean's, Faculty Honors, or Mosaic scholarships.
+Other students whose cumulative GPA at Calvin is 3.3 or higher are also eligible to participate.
+Transfer students should apply to the Director with a personal statement of interest, a current transcript, and ACT test scores.